-This probiotic has also shown to be beneficial in restoring Bifidobacterium during the low FODMAP diet (9).
+This probiotic has also shown to be beneficial in maintaining Bifidobacterium levels during the low FODMAP diet (9).

 It has 112.5 billion CFU and must be kept refrigerated.

 This probiotic contains Bifidobacterium longum (or infantis) 35624® culture (10).
 This culture is not available in any other probiotic products in the United Kingdom.
 One large clinical trial showed a significant reduction in bloating in women with IBS and contributed to a 20% reduction in general IBS symptoms (11).